NCAS-CMS/cf-python/docs/source/field_analysis.rst

 `cf.Query`, `cf.TimeDuration` (see the :ref:`Time-duration` section)
 and `cf.Data` instances.

-Not every element of the collapse axis needs to be in group.
+An element of the collapse axis can not be a member of more than one group, and may be a member of no groups.
 Elements that are not selected by the *group* keyword are excluded from the result.

 .. code-block:: python
    :caption: *Create annual maxima from a time series, defining a year